yob/cargowise/README.markdown

 In a rails app the registration should be done in a file like config/initializers/cargowise.rb.

-If you deal with multiple companies running cargowise you can register each using different identifiers.
+If you deal with multiple companies running cargowise you should create a client instance per company.

 See the Finding API Endpoints section below for tips on finding the correct URI to register.